informatica-unica/ocaml-challenge/setup-git/README.md

 In the following we assume that:
 + You are reading this guide from your own fork of the [ocaml-challenge](https://github.com/informatica-unica/ocaml-challenge).
 If you don't know how to fork a repository, see the useful [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository);

 + You are working on a Linux machine.
-If you are a Windows user, the most straightforward way to run a Linux environment on your Windows system is the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), which can be easily installed [from the Microsoft Store](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-us&gl=IT).
+If you are a Windows user, the most straightforward way to run a Linux environment on your Windows system is the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), which can be easily installed [from the Microsoft Store](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-us&gl=IT);

++ You have the OCaml compiler installed: check out the [installation instructions for Linux](https://ocaml.org/docs/installing-ocaml#installation-on-unix-and-macos).

 ## 1. Install `git`